logc/logc.net/_sources/about.rst.txt

 About the author
 ================

-My name is Luis Osa Gómez del Campo, and I often use the handle `logc` because that is the acronym of my name if you remove the contraction "del".
+My name is Luis Osa Gómez del Campo, I am a software engineer and I often use the handle `logc` because that is the acronym of my name if you remove the contraction "del".

 The title "Telling rocks what to think" is a definition of programming in less than five words originally created by `@ErinIshimoticha on Twitter